-Tips to help you write that killer digital résumé
+Tips to help you write a killer résumé

 The following information needs to be included in a good résumé, whether it’s a digital file or any other format.
-We’ve listed essential and optional information, along with the elements that will give your résumé killer status.
+We’ve listed essential (meaning what you must include at a bare minimum) and optional information, along with the elements that will give your résumé killer status.

 Always place your name and contact information at the top of the résumé, in the body of the document (not in a header, which tracking systems may overlook).

 - Essential: Include your name, cellphone number, and email address.
 Cellphone numbers are preferable to a home phone number.